Eid-ul-Azha Celebrated In Hyderabad - UrduPoint

 Eid-ul-Azha Celebrated In Hyderabad

-HYDERABAD, (UrduPoint / Pakistan Point News - 29th Jun, 2023 ) :Like other parts of the country, the citizens of Hyderabad celebrated Eid ul Azha on Thursday, offering Eid Namaz at more than 1,200 congregations in the Eidgahs, mosques and imam bargahs.
+HYDERABAD, (UrduPoint / Pakistan Point News - 1st Jul, 2023 ) :Like other parts of the country the citizens of Hyderabad celebrated Eid Ul Azha here on Thursday, offering Eid Namaz at more than 1,200 congregations in the Eidgahs, mosques and imambargahs.

 The biggest congregation was held at Eidgah behind Rani Bagh in Qasimabad.

-The staff of Hyderabad Municipal Corporation (HMC), Sindh Solid Waste Management board (SSWMB) and its private contractor Atlas Park remained engaged in disposing of the animal offal throughout the day.
+The staff of Hyderabad Municipal Corporation (HMC), Sindh Solid Waste Management board (SSWMB) and its private contractor Atlas Park remained engaged in disposing off the animal offal throughout the day.

 The Mayor of HMC Kashif Ali Shoro also visited different parts of the city to monitor the entire hectic exercise.

-The HMC has set up 8 complaint centres where citizens could visit to register their complaints while people could also log their complaints through the mobile number 03110992211.
+The HMC has set up 8 complaint centers where the citizens could visit to register their complaints while the people could also log their complaints through the mobile number 03110992211.